 A student’s eligibility for financial aid is based on the information reported on the Free Application for Federal Student Aid (FAFSA).
 However, students and their families may experience a change in circumstances that affect their ability to contribute to the costs of college.

-The Office of Financial Aid and Scholarships may reevaluate student eligibility when certain financial changes occur.
+The Office of Financial Aid and Scholarships may reevaluate student eligibility for federal aid when certain financial changes occur.
 These circumstances include the following:

 - Reduction of earned income

 - Recent unique medical expenses, not covered by insurance, which impact the ability to pay for college